Northeast Caucasian languages: Tsezic (Didoic) family

-All figures except for Khwarshi were retrieved from Ethnologue.
+All figures except for Khwarshi were retrieved from the 2021 Russian census.
 These languages are spoken in the Tsunta and Bezhta areas of Dagestan.

 Disputed connections to other families

 North Caucasian family

 Some linguists such as Sergei Starostin think that the Northeast and Northwest Caucasian languages are part of a wider North Caucasian family, citing shared vocabulary and typological features as evidence.
 This proposed family does not include the neighboring Kartvelian languages.
 This hypothesis is questioned by some linguists.

 Connections to Hurrian and Urartian

 Some linguists—notably Igor M. Diakonoff and Starostin—see evidence of a genealogical connection between the Northeast Caucasian family and the extinct languages Hurrian and Urartian.
 Hurrian was spoken in various parts of the Fertile Crescent in the 3rd and 2nd millennia BC.
 Urartian was the language of Urartu, a powerful state that existed between 1000 BC or earlier and 585 BC in the area centered on Lake Van in current Turkey.
 The two languages are classified together as the Hurro-Urartian family.
-Diakonoff proposed the name Alarodian for the union of Hurro-Urartian and Northeast Caucasian.
+Diakonoff proposed the name Alarodian for the inclusion of Hurro-Urartian into Northeast Caucasian.

 Some scholars, however, doubt that the language families are related or believe that, while a connection is possible, the evidence is far from conclusive.